 Family Eldercare will soon be launching two supportive housing projects to provide permanent homes for Austinites who have been experiencing homelessness.
 During Black History Month, we are reflecting on Austin’s history and many of the policies that have led to two concerning and uncomfortable truths our community is facing: the population of people experiencing homelessness in Austin is disproportionately Black and increasingly made up of older adults.

 What does Austin’s Black history entail?

-Immediately following the Civil War, many formally enslaved African Americans migrated to Austin and settled in freedman communities that were geographically integrated throughout the city.
+Immediately following the Civil War, many formerly enslaved African Americans migrated to Austin and settled in freedman communities that were geographically integrated throughout the city.

 Though Austin served as a refuge from the racial violence that prevailed in the American south during this time, it was not long before African Americans began to be pushed away from Austin’s urban areas.

 By 1928, the Koch & Fowler engineering firm had developed a city plan for Austin, Texas which recommended the development of a “Negro District” just east of I-35.
 This area became the only part of the city where African Americans could access schools, parks, and other public services, incentivizing African Americans to move to the newly concentrated East Austin.